bobbycomet/GriffinUpdater/README.md

 Discord's download link, `https://discord.com/api/download?platform=linux&format=deb`, is a permanent endpoint.
 It always redirects to whatever the current build is, and the version shows up in the resulting filename.
 That's Static URL mode: Griffin Updater follows the redirect and pulls the version out of the final URL with a regex.

 OpenTabletDriver's asset works differently.
-GitHub's `releases/latest/download/<filename>` pattern only works if `<filename>` stays identical release to release, but OpenTabletDriver's filename embeds the version, like `opentabletdriver_0.6.7-1_x64.deb`, so a link like that goes stale the moment `0.6.8` ships.
-GitHub Repo mode avoids this: you give it an owner and repo, `OpenTabletDriver` / `OpenTabletDriver`, and an asset-name regex, `x64\.deb$`, and it asks the GitHub Releases API for whatever the actual latest asset is, every time.
+GitHub's `releases/latest/download/` pattern only works if `` stays identical release to release, but OpenTabletDriver's filename embeds the version, like `opentabletdriver_0.6.7-1_x64.deb`, so a link like that goes stale the moment `0.6.8` ships.
+GitHub Repo mode avoids this: you give it an owner and repo, `OpenTabletDriver` / `OpenTabletDriver`, and an asset-name regex, `x64\.deb`, and it asks the GitHub Releases API for whatever the actual latest asset is, every time.
 Reach for this mode whenever a project's filenames change per release.

 You can switch an app between modes, or edit its URL, owner, repo, or pattern, at any time from Edit.